School Meals Menu

 - Universal Credit.

-Hillcrest also gives children on Pupil Premium one free after school enrichment club per term and 50% reduction on the cost of all school trips (this is reviewed each academic year).
+Hillcrest also gives children on Pupil Premium 20% reduction on the cost of all school trips and visits.

 It's easy to find out whether you qualify - click here to go straight to the website where you will get an immediate answer.
 If you would like help with your application please contact the school office.